quantavil/obsidian/Java -lex/Static.md

 Since static variables and instance variables are both members of the class, they are often referred to as **member variables**.

-We can't access non static variable in static method (Cannot make a satic referenc eto  the non-static field name)
+We can't access non static variable in static method (Cannot make a static reference to  the non-static field name)

+The Static method cant refer to this or super keyword. i.e. we can't use this or super keyword inside static method

+We can access static method inside normal methods